davidesidoti/astrocourse/PROGRESS.md

 **March 22, 2025 (Latest)**
 - Continued development of the Calculus module
+- Completed content for Sections 6-7:
+  - Section 6: Applications of Integration - Covering area between curves, volume calculation, arc length, surface area, center of mass, moment of inertia, work and energy, and probability and statistics with astronomical applications
+  - Section 7: Differential Equations - Covering first-order equations, second-order equations, systems of differential equations, numerical methods, and applications in astronomy
+- Implemented the Differential Equation Solver interactive element with features for:
+  - Solving and visualizing first-order ODEs, second-order ODEs, and systems of ODEs
+  - Using both analytical and numerical solution methods
+  - Exploring preset examples with astronomical applications
+  - Learning about differential equations through educational tabs
+- All components have been committed to the repository with detailed commit messages

+**March 22, 2025 (Earlier)**
 - Completed content for Sections 4-5:
   - Section 4: Applications of Differentiation - Covering optimization problems, related rates, linear approximation, Mean Value Theorem, and L'Hôpital's rule with astronomical applications
   - Section 5: Integration - Covering definite integrals, Fundamental Theorem of Calculus, integration techniques, improper integrals, and applications in astronomy